Pripyat / Prypiat (Part One)

 6. Medical Unit Number 126 #6

-Among the many things that fascinated me about Pripyat was just how quickly nature reclaimed whatever spaces it could in the absence of humans.
+Among the many things that fascinated me about Pripyat / Prypiat was just how quickly nature reclaimed whatever spaces it could in the absence of humans.
 Not only is moss growing on this section of room, but bushes and grasses, as well.
 A fascinating phenomenon.

 7. Medical Unit Number 126 #7